 Blepharoplasty Fort Worth

-While many patients come to Dr. Max Pekarev for purely cosmetic procedures, such as tummy tuck in Fort Worth, certain surgeries can offer functional benefits as well.
+While many patients come to board-certified plastic surgeon Dr. Max Pekarev for purely cosmetic procedures, such as tummy tuck in Fort Worth, certain surgeries can offer functional benefits as well.
 This is particularly true of Fort Worth blepharoplasty.

 Eliminate Eyelid “Hooding”

 As people age, their skin tends to become less elastic and more droopy.
 This occurs throughout the body, including the face.
 When skin begins to droop in the upper eyelid, it can begin to block the eye and cause a problem with vision.

 Blepharoplasty for the upper eyelid removes extra skin, which can prevent this drooping.
 The result is greater comfort and more effective vision.